 - Collects light from a single focal plane

-- By changing the focal plane the user can obtain optical slices from increasing depths from within sample which can then be combined to produce 3D images
+- User can change the focal plane to obtain optical slices at increasing depths within sample.
+These can then be combined to produce 3D images

 - No stray lateral interference, improving image contrast